VDIGPKU/HENet/README.md

 * 2024/04/03 - Code: coming soon.

 ## License
-The project is only free for academic research purposes, but needs authorization forcommerce.
+The project is only free for academic research purposes, but needs authorization for commerce.
 For commerce permission, please contact wyt@pku.edu.cn.